-The EPR Core Dataset 2018 is an updated and extended version of the Ethnic Power Relations (EPR-ETH) dataset Version 2, covering the time period from 1946 to 2017.
+The EPR Core Dataset 2019 is a revised version of the Ethnic Power Relations (EPR-ETH) Dataset 2018, covering the time period from 1946 to 2017.
 It provides annual data on politically relevant ethnic groups, their relative sizes as a share of the total population, and their access to executive state power in all countries of the world with a population of at least 250,000 and where ethnicity has been politicized.